The Medical School,

-For Route A you’ll need a 2:1 BSc degree in a biomedical science/health care subject or an MBChB degree.
+For Route A you’ll need a 2:1 BSc degree in a biomedical/science based, psychology or health care subject or an MBChB degree.
 Medical students can intercalate after completion of three years of their medical degree.

 For Route B you’ll need an MBChB degree, be an intercalating medic and you must be eligible for GMC registration.

 All students will require a DBS check and honorary contract with Sheffield Teaching Hospitals (arranged on arrival).

 Overall IELTS score of 7.0 with a minimum of 6.5 in each component, or equivalent.